typohnebild/numpy-vs-mir/README.md

 are negligible and can be done directly due to the smaller problem size.

-One multigrid cycle looks like the following:
+The basic scheme of a multigrid cycle looks like the following:

 - Pre-Smoothing – reducing high frequency errors using a few iterations of the Gauss–Seidel method.
 - Residual Computation – computing residual error after the smoothing operation(s).
-- Restriction – downsampling the residual error to a coarser grid.
+- Restriction – downsampling the residual to a coarser grid.
+- Compute error – sovle (recursively) the problem `Ae = r` on the coarser gird.
-- Prolongation – interpolating a correction computed on a coarser grid into a finer grid.
+- Prolongation – interpolating the correction computed on a coarser grid into a finer grid.
 - Correction – Adding prolongated coarser grid solution onto the finer grid.
 - Post-Smoothing – reducing further errors using a few iterations of the Gauss–Seidel method.